moliver28/research-handbook/content/handbook/resellers/partner-enablement/_index.md

 In this section of the Partner Programs Handbook we review assets and enablement from the perspective of GitLab Partners' Technical constituencies.

-Beyond our Partners Handbook pages, you will find sales guides, use cases, training materials, and program guides reviewed below and hosted and updated in our [GitLab Partner Portal](https://partners.gitlab.com/).
+Beyond our Partners Handbook pages you will find sales guides, use cases, training materials, and program guides reviewed below.
+Additional partner-specific content is hosted in our [GitLab Partner Portal](https://partners.gitlab.com/).
 The materials should be a great place to start effectively selling, serving and hitting your number with GitLab.

-Rember that some of the links below require you to login to [GitLab's Partner Portal](https://partners.gitlab.com/) first.
+Remember that some of the links below require you to login to [GitLab's Partner Portal](https://partners.gitlab.com/) first.
 If you haven't already, [here is where you register for portal access](https://partners.gitlab.com/English/).

 ## Presales and Technical Enablement Resources

 ## Foundational Knowledge

-[GitLab Quick Start for New GitLab.com Customers](handbook/customer-success/customer-onboarding/)provides a great primer on the basics of GitLab.com, Namespaces, Groups, Projects, Members and the GitLab Customer Portal.
+[GitLab Quick Start for New GitLab.com Customers](handbook/customer-success/customer-onboarding/)provides a great primer on the basics of GitLab.com, Namespaces, Groups, Projects, Members, and the GitLab Customer Portal.

 [Building Pipelines GitLab Partner Webinar Series](https://content.gitlab.com/viewer/63bddf02edadd0b1346a73db) (Live Webinar & Episode Content Archive)